Kaushik

-Kaushik (कौशिक) or Kaushike (कौशिक) or Koushik/Kousik is a caste of patri-clan (gotra) of Brahmins and Kshatriya named after Brahmarishi Vishvamitra.
-Kaushik is used as a surname by Brahmins and Kshatriya of Vishwamitra or Kaushika gotra.
-Kaushik/Koushik is ancient Indian 'Gotra' applied to an Indian clan.
+Kaushik (कौशिक) or Kaushike (कौशिक) or Koushik/Kousik is a surname and gotra of Brahmins named after Brahmarishi Vishvamitra.
+Kaushik/Koushik is ancient Indian "Gotra" applied to an Indian clan.
 Origin of Kaushik can be referenced to an ancient Hindu text.
-There was a Rishi (saint) by the name of "Vishvamitra" literally meaning 'friend of the universe', 'Vishwa' as in universe and 'Mitra' as in friend, he was also called as Rishi "Kaushik".Vishvamitra is famous in many legendary stories and in different works of Hindu literature.
+There was a Rishi (saint) by the name of "Vishvamitra" literally meaning 'friend of the universe', "Vishwa" as in universe and "Mitra" as in friend, he was also called as Rishi "Kaushik".
+Vishvamitra is famous in many legendary stories and in different works of Hindu literature.
 Kaushika is pravara of Vishwamitra gotra.

 Etymology

 The name "Koushika" (i.e. Kaushik) literally means "descended from Kusha".

-Other theories

-British writer John Garrett (1871) believed that Kush here refers to the name of a place in Central Asia.
-According to Robert Vane Russell, Kaushik and be derived from Kusha grass.

 Notable people

 Notable people with the surname include: